crdroidandroid/android_kernel_oneplus_sm8350/README.md

 > The prebuilt zip in Releases contains the full crDroid 12.7 ROM + this custom kernel.
 The installation process is identical to a standard crDroid installation.

+> The build script retrieves the sources directly from the crDroid upstream repositories.
+Whenever an update is released on the [official crDroid website](https://crdroid.net/lemonadep/12), I rebuild the ROM and kernel and post them in the Releases section.
+Alternatively, you can [build the ROM with my custom kernel repository yourself](https://github.com/bcrtvkcs/android_kernel_oneplus_sm8350?tab=readme-ov-file#building-from-source).

 1. Follow the official [crDroid installation guide for OnePlus 9 Pro](https://crdroid.net/lemonadep/12/install).
 2. At the **zip flashing step**, flash the zip you downloaded from this repository's [releases](https://github.com/bcrtvkcs/android_kernel_oneplus_sm8350/releases) *instead of the stock crDroid zip*.
 3. After booting, install [KernelSU Next manager v3.0.1](https://github.com/KernelSU-Next/KernelSU-Next/releases) on your device.